lsst-sqre/sqr-055/index.rst

 In both cases, there are limitations on how much we can customize the UI without a lot of development.

 Quota calculation is not directly supported with either system and in either case would need custom development (either via a plugin or via a service that used the group API).
+Recording quota information for groups locally and using the group API (or LDAP) to synchronize the list of groups with the canonical list looks like the easiest path.

 COmanage Registry groups
 ------------------------